“Whatsoever you do to the least of my people, that you do unto me.” (Matthew 25:40)

 Contact: Wanda Carmichael (304) 485-2746

 The whole parish is invited to be part of this ministry – you are encouraged to contribute non-perishable food items and paper products to this effort by bringing them when you come to Mass (leave them in the gathering space), or to the Cupboard during open hours.
-The Food Cupboard, located in the basement of the Religious Education Center (old school building), distributes food every Tuesday and Friday from 10:30 am until 11:30 am.
+The Food Cupboard, located in the Parish Activity Center, distributes food every Tuesday and Friday from 10:30 am until 11:30 am.
 You are most welcome to contribute money that will help to buy food for needy people.
 If you’re available on Tuesday or Friday mornings, perhaps you’d consider helping the Cupboard.
 Volunteers work on a rotating schedule, so a big time commitment is not necessary.

 Contact: Elaine Gondek (304) 428-6339